PierfrancescoSoffritti/android-youtube-player/README.md

 If set to 1: the player won't show captions.

+##### `start`
+This parameter causes the player to begin playing the video at the given number of seconds from the start of the video.
+The parameter value is a positive integer.

+It works similarly to the `seekTo` method, and the `startSeconds` argument of `loadVideo` and `cueVideo`.

+##### `end`
+This parameter specifies the time, measured in seconds from the beginning of the video, when the player should stop playing the video.
+The parameter value is a positive integer.

 ### Full screen
 The full screen button can be added to the player by using `IFramePlayerOptions`